 After 2 years, Iluminati influence had got him an indefinate hiatus so that he could further his academic studies.
-He graduated with his Phd from University College London in 2 years (including a study abroad at Miskatonic, spending much time with Dr.‘s Wilkerson and Hughes), studying under his archaeological mentor William Petrie.
-Though they see eye to eye on much in the field and worked together on new archaeological systematic theory, Petrie’s social views relating to the profession are not ascribed to by Rathbone.
+He spent 3 years on graduate work at University College London (including a study abroad at Miskatonic, spending much time with Dr.‘s Wilkerson and Hughes), studying under his archaeological mentor William Petrie.
+Though they see eye to eye on much in the field and worked together on new archaeological systematic theory, Richard was not party to Petrie’s social views.
 Men like Machenda and Mundabi have reinforced Rick’s feelings on the matter.
 Still, he can be quite the Englishman.

 He was hired by the British museum and Cambridge before he graduated, and soon afterward the Iluminati was revealed to him by the intelligence officer who first met him at Academy.

-Some 5 years later, he works officially for the British Museum and has teaching appointments at both Cambridge and University College London in history/archaeology/linguistics, and is a well known and respected member of the Iluminati.
+Some 5 years later now, as the campaign begins late 1889 into 1890 and Richard is nearing 30 years old, he works officially for the British Museum and has part time visiting teaching appointments at both Cambridge and University College London in history/archaeology/linguistics, and is a well known and respected member of the Iluminati.
 Their influence permits Rick the leeway he needs to take off at almost a moments notice at virtually any time.

 His style has a strong adventurous streak to it, living for the fortune and glory as well as pofessional and academic achievements, and he is somewhat of a celebrity in his field.
 But make no mistake, he is a professional and expert in his fields.
 Some old curmudgeonly academic circles scoff at him as nothing more than a glory-hound, while his natural talents make the younger breed look up to him as a hero.